GameWisp/GameWisp-Singularity-Examples/README.md

 ## On-Demand Events

 On-demand events are simply event listeners on the API that respond to events fired by your application.

+On-demand events are the correct approach when you need to query the API directly for information.
+For example, if you need to determine whether or not a user in a Twitch chat room is a GameWisp subsciber, you would use the [channels-subscribers](#the-singularity-api-on-demand-events-channels-subscribers) on-demand event.

 All on-demand events require the following structure using Socket.IO:

     socket.emit('event-name', {
     	key: 'your developer key',